Who is a follower of Messiah?

 Those in authority include our parents, our pastor, our spouse, our employer, our school teachers and professors, our elders, our home Bible study leader, and our church-school teacher.
 Authorities also include our landlord, our doctor, the managers and clerks, assistants and representatives, of businesses; they include city council members, mayors, governors, presidents, members of congress, judges, police officers, and sheriffs.

 There are many more examples of those in authority, but the point is that, in order to live peaceably, and to remain in God’s favour, we need to show respect for all our authority figures.
-We need to also, show respect for the head of a household, no matter how small that household may be, because that household is that one’s domain.
+We need to also, show respect and courtesy for the head of a household, no matter how small that household may be, because that household is that one’s domain.

 Yahuwah Himself is very respectful of authority because He is the One who has established authorities: